Optimal Risk-Sharing Rules in Network-based Decentralized Insurance: Introduction

 An example of a risk-sharing rule is the linear rule $H : \mathbb{R}^n \to \mathbb{R}^n$ by

 where $\vec{A}=(a_{ij}) \in \mathbb{R}^{n \times n}$ is any matrix whose columns sum to $1$, that is, $\vec{1}^\top \vec{A} = \vec{1}^\top$, where $\vec{1}$ is a column vector of ones.

 Note that some papers require risk-sharing functions to be nonnegative, which corresponds to the property that agents cannot profit from the loss of another agent.
 Under such an assumption, the matrix $\vec{A}$ in \eqref{eq:linear} would be restricted to a column stochastic matrix.
-In this paper, we make no such assumption, which allows us to characterize risk-sharing allocations that take negative values.
+In this paper, we start by making no nonnegativity assumption, which allows us to characterize risk-sharing allocations that take negative values.
 Practically speaking, a risk-sharing scheme involving signed exchanges is analogous to financial models that allow agents to buy and short-sell financial instruments.
 Conditions for achieving nonnegative risk-sharing rules are discussed in \S \ref{sec:nonneg}.

 As customary, we also impose that the risk-sharing rules are \emph{actuarially fair} according to the following definition.

 \begin{definition} A risk-sharing rule $H: \mathbb{R}^n\to\mathbb{R}^n$ is actuarially fair if